raghav18482/Whatsapp_launcher/README.md

     print('Could not open WhatsApp');
   }
 }

+// Schedule a message
+void scheduleMessage() async {
+  bool scheduled = await WhatsAppLauncher.scheduleWhatsAppMessage(
+    phoneNumber: '919999999999',
+    message: 'This is a scheduled message!',
+    scheduledTime: DateTime.now().add(Duration(hours: 2)), // Schedule for 2 hours later
+  );

+  if (!scheduled) {
+    print('Could not schedule WhatsApp message');
+  }
+}
 ```

 ### Parameters

 - `phoneNumber`: The recipient's phone number in international format without the '+' symbol (e.g., '919999999999')
 - `message`: The pre-filled message to be sent (optional)
+- `scheduledTime`: The DateTime when the message should be sent (for scheduled messages)

 ## Requirements